-The DDOS Policy allows administrators to validate incoming users by challenging them with CAPTCHAs (Completely Automated Public Turing test to tell Computers and Humans Apart) to find out if a client is a regular browser, a BOT, or a crawler.
-Administrators can configure DDOS Policy to issue CAPTCHAs to all clients who access a URL space, or to issue CAPTCHAs only to clients with suspicious profiles.
+The DDOS policy allows administrators to validate incoming users by challenging them with CAPTCHAs to find out if a client is a regular browser, a BOT, or a crawler.
+Administrators can configure the DDOS policy to issue CAPTCHAs to all clients who access a URL space, or to issue CAPTCHAs only to clients with suspicious profiles.

 The client tagged as suspicious is forced to answer a CAPTCHA challenge before accessing the URL space.
 Suspicious client IP addresses are tracked and challenged with a CAPTCHA image for a period of time.
 The client is not allowed to access any further resource until the CAPTCHA is answered.
 This thwarts reconnaissance efforts from suspicious clients.